Yvette Amice

-Yvette Amice (June 4, 1936 – July 4, 1993) was a French mathematician whose research concerned number theory and p-adic analysis.
-She was president of the Société mathématique de France.
+Yvette Amice (4 June 1936 – 4 July 1993) was a French mathematician whose research concerned number theory and p-adic analysis.
+She was the second woman president of the Société mathématique de France.
+She wrote a textbook on the p-adic number system, published in 1975 in France.

 Education

 Amice studied mathematics at the École normale supérieure de jeunes filles in Sèvres, beginnining in 1956 and earning her agrégation in 1959.
 She became an assistant at the Faculté des sciences de Paris until 1964, when she completed a state doctorate under the supervision of Charles Pisot.
 Her dissertation was Interpolation p-adique [p-adic interpolation].

 Career

 On completing her doctorate, she became maître de conférences at the University of Poitiers and then, in 1966, professor at the University of Bordeaux.
+She taught the Cours Peccot in 1966.
 She returned to Poitiers in 1968 but then in 1970 became one of the founding professors of Paris Diderot University, where she was vice president from 1978 to 1981.
+She was director of a seminar on number theory at the university.

 In 1975 she became president of the Société mathématique de France.
+She had been one of three vice-presidents to the society in 1974, and was the only woman on the 25-member council.
+She was the second woman president of the society, after Marie-Louise Dubreil-Jacotin in 1952.
+The third woman president, Mireille Martin-Deschamps, did not achieve that role until 1988.

+Amice died on 4 July 1993 from cancer.